ehouse/kackle/sample/src/blog/post1.md

 title: First Post!
 author: Ethan House
 date: Sep 12, 2016
-summary: NASA is not about the ‘Adventure of Human Space Exploration’…We won’t be doing it just to get out there in space – we’ll be doing it because the things we learn out there will be making life better for a lot of people who won’t be able to go.
+summary: NASA is not about the ‘Adventure of Human Space Exploration’...We won’t be doing it just to get out there in space – we’ll be doing it because the things we learn out there will be making life better for a lot of people who won’t be able to go.
 ---

 NASA is not about the ‘Adventure of Human Space Exploration’…We won’t be doing